NY Republicans Host Sarah Palin at Gala—in a Damn Pandemic

 The Caldwell Factory in Chelsea did not respond to requests for comment.
 By Tuesday morning, the location was changed on the site to “to be announced.”
 Wax did not answer follow-up questions from The Daily Beast about whether the venue had been changed.

-Although the forecast for Thursday evening in New York City appeared to hover around 47 degrees, since the previous venue apparently fell through, it was theoretically possible that the group was attempting to find an outdoor venue that could accommodate a larger number of people without violating state or city guidelines.

-But, even if the event follows all guidelines to the letter, experts agree that indoor gatherings of this size are still ill-advised as authorities brace themselves for a post-Thanksgiving surge in COVID-19 cases.
+Even if the event follows all guidelines to the letter, experts agree that indoor gatherings of this size are still ill-advised as authorities brace themselves for a post-Thanksgiving surge in COVID-19 cases across the nation.

 “Large gatherings pose two specific threats, the first being a superspreader event,” said Dr. David Larsen, an associate professor in the Department of Public Health at Syracuse University who specializes in global health and infectious disease epidemiology.
 “The second threat is that they overwhelm contact-tracing operations.”